Home Links Contact About Kim Books

 Early fall of 2004, I received an invitation, as did many other children’s authors, to submit a proposal for an historical children’s novel set in Fort Mackinac.

 I mailed three thick book proposals (3 copies were requested) to Mackinac State Historic Park by the November deadline and waited to hear from them.
 By the end of that last day of January 2005, I was notified that I had been awarded the book!!
-I couldn’t believe it!
-I love Mackinac Island!
-In fact, this summer (2005) I have stayed on the Island five times! (www.theislandhouse.com)

 I loved every minute spent exploring and writing about historical Mackinac Island and Fort Mackinac.
 In fact, I missed Jack and Maggie (the main characters) when I turned my book in to Mackinac State Historic Parks on April 29th!!